NGUtech/bitcoin-stack/README.md

 You can also open a LN **L-BTC** channel on `clightning` across the Elements chain between `dave` & `emma`!
 ```
+# open a 1LBTC large channel (wumbo)
-$ bin/stack dave channelto emma 10000000
+$ bin/stack dave channelto emma 100000000
-# this may take upto a minute to sync with chain before channel has visible balance
+# this may take a minute to sync nodes & activate before channel has visible balance
 # once channels are opened a payment can be simulated (note amount explicitly specified as *sat*)
 $ EMMA_INVOICE=$(bin/stack emma invoice 100000sat "label1" "description1" | jq '.bolt11' | tr -d '"')
 $ bin/stack dave pay $EMMA_INVOICE